What is a Pitch Deck & What Makes It Fundable (+Examples)

 What makes a bad pitch deck?

-• Your pitch deck HAS a beautiful design but it looks like all the rest
+• The pitch deck HAS a beautiful design but it looks like all the rest.

-• Your deck is filled to the brim with text
+• It is filled to the brim with text.

-• Your deck does not have original graphics supporting your text
+• It does not have original graphics supporting your text.

-• Your pitch deck content goes too deep into technical stuff that investors don’t care about
+• The pitch deck content goes too deep into technical stuff that investors don’t care about.

-• Your deck messaging has any of these faults: it’s too long, convoluted, complex, inconsistent, misleading, fantastical, antagonistic, overly emotional, or reveals ignorance
+• The pithc deck messaging is too long, convoluted, complex, inconsistent, misleading, fantastical, antagonistic, overly emotional, or reveals ignorance.

-• Your pitch deck is irrelevant to the target investors or not made according to their specifications
+• The deck is irrelevant to the target investors or not made according to their specifications.

-• Your deck is dry as a biscuit and does not tell a compelling story
+• The deck does not tell a compelling and exiting story.

 NOTE: Using PowerPoint to create your pitch deck means putting the fate of your business in the hands of 35-year-old technology that has barely evolved since its inception.

-If you want to stand out in a sea of competitors, you should always use a dedicated pitch deck creator.
+If you want to stand out in a sea of competitors, try transitioning to an interactive pitch deck creator.

 What types of pitch decks are there?

-A seed pitch deck will typically be shorter and focus more on presenting your business vision and why an investor should be interested in what you have in the first place.
+A seed pitch deck is typically short and focused on presenting your business's grand vision and big idea.
+It attempts to answer “why an investor should be interested in what you have to offer?”.

-You need to include the current financial results of your company, prove that it has traction, and conclude with financial projections and milestones.
+A series pitch deck should include your current financial results and proof of traction, and conclude with ambitious yet realistic financial projections and milestones.

 If in doubt, you can always reach out to a startup coach to help guide you through the process.